danielcaraway/danielcaraway.github.io/_pages/projects/ISL/CH8.md

 Explanation

 Cross-Validated error is minimized at tree size 3.
 The error for Tree size 2 is within one standard error of the minimum, but the error for tree size 1 is not.
 Thus, the one-standard-error rule selects tree size 2.

+QUESTION: Suppose I have two qualitative predictor variables, each with three levels, and a quantitative response.
+I am considering fitting either a tree or an additive model.
+For the additive model, I will use a piecewise-constant function for each variable, with a separate constant for each level.
+Which model is capable of fitting a richer class of functions:

+ANSWER: Tree